-The document sampling module saves those successfully downloaded documents whose URLs hash to 0 modulo 1000; in other words, it saves 0.1% of all downloaded documents (assuming we used a uniform hash function).
+The document sampling module saves all those successfully downloaded documents whose URLs hash to 0 modulo 1000; in other words, it saves 0.1% of all downloaded documents (assuming we used a uniform hash function).
 The log contains the URL of each document as well as the entire HTTP response to each request, which includes the HTTP header as well as the document.

-3.2 Distilling the Data
+3.2.
+Distilling the data

-Crawling left us with 44 very large logs (produced by the eleven crawls on the four crawlers), each spanning multiple files, one per day.
-The logs totaled about 1,200 GB, whereas the sampled documents took up a mere 59 GB.
+Crawling left us with 44 very large logs (produced by the 11 crawls on the four crawlers), each spanning multiple files, one per day.
+The logs totaled about 1200 GB, whereas the sampled documents took up a mere 59 GB.

-As they were, these logs were not suitable for analysis yet, because the URLs occurred in non-deterministic order in each log.
+As they were, these logs were not suitable for analysis yet, because the URLs occurred in nondeterministic order in each log.
 One way to rectify this would be to perform a merge-sort of the logs based on their URL, in order to bring together the various occurrences of each URL.
-However, performing such a merge-sort on 1,200 GB of data is prohibitively expensive.
-To overcome this problem, we bucketized each of the logs, dividing its contents over 1,000 buckets, using the same URL-based hash function as in the document sampling module.
-This step produced 44,000 buckets (1,000 buckets per crawler per crawl).
+However, performing such a merge-sort on 1200 GB of data is prohibitively expensive.
+To overcome this problem, we bucketized each of the logs, dividing its contents over 1000 buckets, using the same URL-based hash function we employed in the document sampling module.
+This step produced 44 000 buckets (1000 buckets per crawler per crawl).
 While this might appear to double the storage requirement, we could process an individual daily log file, and then move it to near-line storage.
 As a result of the bucketization, all the occurrences of a given URL appear in corresponding buckets across generations, and each bucket is less than 30 MB in size.
-This allowed us to then perform a fast in-memory sort of each bucket, using the URL as the key, and replacing the original bucket with a sorted one.
+This allowed us to then perform a fast in-memory sort of each bucket, using the URL as the key, and replace the original bucket with a sorted one.